Asrat-Yehombawork/alx-airbnb-database/database-adv-script/README.md

 These examples illustrate the difference between **correlated** and **non-correlated subqueries**:
 - **Non-Correlated Subquery**: The subquery is independent and can be executed separately.
 - **Correlated Subquery**: The subquery is dependent on the outer query and is evaluated for each row.

+# SQL Data Analysis with Aggregation and Window Functions

+Welcome to the **SQL Data Analysis** repository!
+This repository contains SQL queries that demonstrate how to analyze data using **aggregation functions** (like `COUNT`) and **window functions** (like `ROW_NUMBER` and `RANK`).
+These techniques are essential for extracting meaningful insights from relational databases.

+## Objective

+The goal is to:
+1. Find the total number of bookings made by each user.
+2. Rank properties based on the total number of bookings, using window functions.

+## What's Inside?

+### Query 1: Total Number of Bookings per User
+This query calculates the total number of bookings made by each user in the system.
+Here's how it works:
+- **`COUNT` Function**: Aggregates the number of bookings for each user.
+- **`GROUP BY` Clause**: Groups the data by user to ensure accurate aggregation.
+- **`ORDER BY` Clause**: Sorts the results so users with the most bookings appear at the top.

+The query also joins the `User` and `Booking` tables to include user details like first name and last name in the results.

+### Query 2: Ranking Properties by Bookings
+This query ranks properties based on how frequently they are booked.
+It uses two window functions:
+- **`ROW_NUMBER`**: Assigns a unique rank to each property, even if there are ties in the booking count.
+- **`RANK`**: Assigns the same rank to properties with identical booking counts.

+The query ensures that all properties, even those without bookings, are included by using a `LEFT JOIN`.

+## Why These Queries Are Useful

+- **Booking Insights**: The first query helps businesses understand user activity and identify top customers.
+- **Property Popularity**: The second query reveals the most popular properties, which can inform marketing strategies and operational focus.

+## How to Use
+To run these queries:
+1. Ensure you have a database that includes the following tables: `User`, `Booking`, and `Property`.
+2. Paste the queries into your SQL client or query editor.
+3. Execute the queries and observe the results.

+### Prerequisites
+- A SQL database with tables matching the schema described above.
+- Basic understanding of SQL, including joins, grouping, and ordering.